danielrzhang/danielrzhang/README.md

 ## About Me

-- 💻 I have dabbled in competitive programming and video game development in the past
+- 💻 I have experience with competitive programming and video game development
-- 🌱 I’m currently learning how to design webpages using HTML, CSS, and JavaScript
 - 🔭 I’m currently working on a [Quiz App](https://github.com/danielrzhang/quiz-app) using Android Studio and Kotlin
+- 🌱 I’m learning how to design webpages using HTML, CSS, and JavaScript
-- 🚀 I'm looking forward to developing my personal website in the near future
+- 🚀 I'm looking forward to developing my personal website in the near future!
 - ⚡ Fun fact: My go-to programming language is Java ☕

 <br/>